mtholder/reveal/trees-in-the-desert.md

 The problem is big:
   1. about 2.6 million tips,
-  1. 810 input trees,
+  1. 987 input trees,
-  2. 48 thousand input splits/clades
+  2. 50 thousand phylogenetic input splits

 ### Tricks for building the huge tree
-Only about 55 thousand tips are exemplified in a phylogenetic input, so we:
-  1. prune the taxonomy down to those 55 thousand,
+  1. prune the taxonomy down to those 65K tips are exemplified in a phylogenetic input,
   2. build the summary tree for that leaf set,
   3. graft the pruned taxa back on according to the taxonomy.